Rishang007/CodingAssignment1_UB/README.md

 # CodingAssignment_UB

 ## This assignment was completed as a mandatory component of the course "CSE574 - Introduction to Machine Learning" at the University at Buffalo.
+## Rishang Prashnani | Fall 2023 | MS in Engineering Science

 ### How to run this code.